 Check out our full interview below!

 Judy hits theaters this weekend!

 Nancy Tapia: For starters, awesome film!

 Goold: Thank you.

-LRM Online: You definitely did a good job in getting the feel inside our core, and make us teary-eyed and cry at the end.
+Nancy Tapia: You definitely did a great job in getting the feel inside our core, and made us teary-eyed and cry at the end.

 Goold: Yeah.
 I hope there’s a difference between a film that is moving and a film that’s depressing.

 Nancy Tapia: No, not depressing.
 It was moving.

 Goold: Yeah.
 Well, look, I mean her life is really moving, and I think that’s worth studying.
 I mean some people’s lives are super complicated.
 She was like a canary down the mineshaft, I think, in the sort of pre-Instagram age, of someone who was in the public eye from childhood, from young childhood.
 And no one had done that before.
 No one had been an international celebrity from childhood.